 In addition, Oracle uses standard security protocols and mechanisms to exchange the transmission of sensitive data such as credit card details.
 When you enter sensitive Personal Information such as your credit card number on our site, we encrypt it using secure socket layer (SSL) technology.

 In the event that your Personal Information is acquired, or is reasonably believed to have been acquired, by an unauthorized person and applicable law requires notification, Oracle will notify you by e-mail, fax, or U.S. mail.
 Oracle will give you notice promptly, consistent with the reasonable needs of law enforcement and/or Oracle to determine the scope of the breach and to investigate and restore the integrity of the data system.

-Oracle is a global corporation with operations in over 80 countries and has developed global data practices designed to assure your personally-identifiable information is appropriately protected.
-Please note that Personal Information may be transferred, accessed and stored globally as necessary for the uses and disclosures stated above in accordance with this policy.
+Oracle is a global corporation with operations in over 80 countries and has developed global data security practices designed to ensure that your Personal Information is appropriately protected.
+Please note that Personal Information may be transferred, accessed and stored globally as necessary in accordance with this Policy.

-Oracle also continues to adhere to the underlying European privacy principles of the US-EU and US-Swiss Safe Harbor programs for Personal Information received from the EU and Switzerland.
-To learn more about the Safe Harbor program, and to view Oracle's certification, please visit http://www.export.gov/safeharbor/.
+Oracle continues to adhere to the underlying European privacy principles of the U.S.-Swiss Safe Harbor for the processing of Personal Information received from Switzerland.
+To learn more about the Safe Harbor program, and to view our certification, please visit https://safeharbor.export.gov/swisslist.aspx.

 We ask that you not send us, and you not share any sensitive Personal Information (e.g., Social Security numbers, information related to racial or ethnic origin, political opinions, religion or other beliefs, health, criminal background or trade union membership).